New writers wanting to know how to get a book published often follow wrong information.

 How Much Does It Cost to Get a Book Published?

 With traditional publishing, it is at no cost to you.
-The publisher takes on the upfront cost and risk of publishing your book.
+The publishing house takes on the upfront cost and risk of publishing your book.
 However, that means they also acquire a more significant cut of the profits.

 This is the most straightforward option since you are handling everything yourself.
 You are your own editor and graphic designer.
 Of course, this means you do not have any third-party interference, nor do you have to split profits with anyone.